 by Walter Trobisch

-What we need is a message tailored for each individual.
+What we need is a message tailored to each individual.
 In a concrete situation, general principles alone are not enough.
-Let us therefore take three people aside -- away from the crowd.
+Let us, therefore, take three people aside -- away from the crowd.
 Let us try to help them and take responsibility for them as a congregation.
-All three of them are real persons.
-They come from three different African countries, thousands of miles apart, but I shall not tell you from which countries and I have changed their names.
-They have given me permission to use their cases as an example, so I am not breaking their confidence.
+All three of them are real people.
+They come from three different African countries, thousands of miles apart, but I shall not tell you from which countries.
+I have also changed their names.
+They each have given me permission to use their stories , so I am not breaking their confidence.

 In this case had Joseph not gone ahead and simply taken a second wife, but confided his intention to his pastor, explaining his motive, would his pastor have been able to help?
 Would the pastor have received enough training in this respect at the seminary?
 When a Christian takes a second wife, it is mostly due to the fact that his congregation has not carried responsibility for him.

 It is unkind and merciless if missionaries condemn polygamy as sin, but keep silent to Africans about methods of conception control which they themselves use.
 It is even more so because a missionary usually has powdered milk at his disposal while an African villager does not.

 Let us imagine another possibility.
 Maybe Joseph did not take a second wife, but secretly had sexual relations with an unknown girl, or even the wife of another man.
 In other words, he had committed adultery.
 Now, since he wants to be a Christian, his conscience hurts him.
 What could he have done?
 Would he have found someone in your congregation to whom he could have gone, confessed his sin and received the absolution?
 If he had come to you, whether you are a pastor or not, would you have known what to do?